 Short Curriculum Vitae

-Marilena Giglio received the M.S. degree (cum laude) in Applied Physics in 2014, and the PhD Degree in Physics in 2018 from the University of Bari.
+Marilena Giglio received the M.S. degree (cum laude) in Applied Physics in 2014, and the PhD Degree in Physics in 2019 from the University of Bari.
 In 2012 she’s been visiting the Academic Medical Center of Amsterdam as a trainee.
 In 2015 she was a Research Assistant with the Department of Physics, Polytechnic University of Bari.
-She was a Research Associate in the Laser Science Group at Rice University from 2016 to 2017 (1 year).
-Since 2018, she is a Post-Doc Research Assistant at the Physics Department of the Polytechnic University of Bari and, since 2019, she has been invited as visiting researcher at the Institute of Laser Spectroscopy of the Shanxi University.
+She was a Research Associate in the Laser Science Group at Rice University from 2016 to 2017 (1 year) and, since 2019, she has been invited as visiting researcher at the Institute of Laser Spectroscopy of the Shanxi University.
+After two years as a Post-Doc Research Assistant, she is currently a Fixed-term Researcher (type a) at the Physics Department of the Polytechnic University of Bari.
 Her research activity is focused on the development of gas sensors based on Quartz-Enhanced Photoacoustic Spectroscopy and on the optical coupling of hollow-core waveguides with interband- and quantum-cascade lasers.

 - Best Presentation award at 70th Workshop: TeraHz physics, held in Erice, Italy, in July 2016 presenting the talk “Quartz-Enhanced Photoacoustic Spectroscopy Sensor Employing a Terahertz Quantum Cascade Laser Source”

 - Sensors 2021 Travel Award for Women